Homeschooling in West Virginia: Requirements, Costs, and How to Start

 What subjects are required for homeschooling in West Virginia?

-West Virginia requires instruction in: History, Language Arts, Math, Other, Science.
+West Virginia requires instruction in: History, Language Arts, Math, Reading, Science.

 What ages are covered by compulsory education in West Virginia?